GromovoiStanislav/Redis_NodeJS/README.md

 - 12 - Redis queue example (JS)
 - 13 - Using RedisJSON is a NoSQL database with Express (JS)
 - 14 - Using RedisJSON is a NoSQL database with Express (JS)
-- 15 - Simple user management app using Express MVC and Redis (JS)
+- 15 - Simple user management app using Express MVC and Redis as a NoSQL database (JS)
 - 16 - Redis caching with Express (JS)
+- 17 - Using RedisJSON is a NoSQL database with Express (JS)